tsaridas/stremio-docker/README.md

 then you set your dns server to the ip address of your dns caching server and you are set.

-an extra addition is the restart_if_idle.sh script that will restart stremio server if it is idle.
+Additionally there is the restart_if_idle.sh script that will restart stremio server if it is idle.
 You can add the below healthcheck to your docker compose file.

 ```bash
   healthcheck: